Skip to Content

 Amazon Snowblower Armature

-Replacing Snow Blower Armature
+Replacing Snow Blower Coil/Armature

-Replacing the armature isn’t a difficult job, and for most, it won’t take more than one hour.
+Replacing the coil isn’t a difficult job, and for most, it won’t take more than one hour.
 No special tools are needed.
-However, a feeler gauge would be a great asset, and if you choose to use the feeler gauge, you’ll need to check the armature air gap spec.
+However, a feeler gauge would be a great asset, and if you choose to use the feeler gauge, you’ll need to check the coil air gap spec.
 The whole process is covered in this video; check out the “Checking Spark video” here.
 It’s a mower engine, but the process is identical.

 Tools you’ll need: